xluciadh/bio-volumentations/docs/source/examples.rst

-Some transformations, such as :class:`RandomGaussianNoise` or :class:`RandomGamma`, are only defined for the :class:`image` target and leave the :class:`mask` and :class:`float_mask` targets unchanged.
+Some transformations, such as :class:`RandomGaussianNoise` or :class:`RandomGamma`, are only defined for the :class:`image` target and leave the other target types unchanged.
 Please consult the `documentation of the individual transforms <https://biovolumentations.readthedocs.io/1.2.0/>`_ for more details.

 The image tuples are fed to the :class:`Compose` object call as keyword arguments and extracted from the outputted dictionary using the same keys.
-The default key values are :class:`image`, :class:`mask`, and :class:`float_mask`.
+The default key values are :class:`image`, :class:`mask`, :class:`float_mask`, :class:`keypoints`, :class:`bboxes`, and :class:`class_value`.

 .. code-block:: python